Ananya22becb94/SI-2024-CubeSat-AS/README.md

 ## Lab 13- LoRa one-to-many communication setup
 The following is the code for transmitting message from one transmitter and recieving with different serial monitors[LoRa one to many](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/LoRa%20one%20to%20many)

-## Introduction to antenna modeling and simulation software 4NEC2:-
+## Lab 14-Introduction to antenna modeling and simulation software 4NEC2
+4nec2 is a popular free NEC-2 based antenna modeler and optimizer for Windows.
+It allows users to design, analyze, and optimize antenna structures and calculate their properties such as radiation patterns, impedance, and more.
+Here's a brief overview and some guidance on how to use 4nec2.We can manufacture dipole antennas, horn shapped antennas , V shapped antennas.

 Using 4NEC2, we did modelling of Antenna and observed the frequency sweep , radiation pattern,SWR etc.
-Code-[loaded v dipole](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/Antenna%20modelling%20in%204NEC2)
+This is the code for antenna modelling of loaded v dipole type Code-[loaded v dipole](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/Antenna%20modelling%20in%204NEC2)